giulianopz/lfcs/domains/2-operation-of-running-systems/q.md

 `dpkg` is a low-level package manager for Debian-based systems.
 It can install, remove, and build packages, but unlike other package management systems, it cannot automatically download and install packages or their dependencies. `apt` and `aptitude` are newer, and layer additional features on top of dpkg.

-To list all packages in the system’s package database, including all packages, installed and uninstalled, from a terminal prompt type:
+To list all packages in the system's package database, including all packages, installed and uninstalled, from a terminal prompt type:
 `dpkg -l`

 Depending on the number of packages on your system, this can generate a large amount of output.
 Pipe the output through grep to see if a specific package is installed: `dpkg -l | grep <package-name-or-regex>`